jameslawler/notes/docs/portuguese-language/verbs/todo2/cair.md

 ## Writing Prompts

-1. Descreva uma situação em que você ou alguém que conhece tenha caído de bicicleta.
+1. Descreva uma situação em que você caiu.
+Describe a situation in which you fell down.
-2. Conte sobre um momento em que você caiu enquanto praticava esportes ou atividades físicas.
+2. O que você deixou cair e partiu?
+What have you dropped and broken?
-3. Imagine uma cena em que um personagem principal cai em uma situação engraçada e descreva o que acontece em seguida.
+3. Como protege o seu telefone?
+How do you protect your phone?